selkies-project/selkies-gstreamer/docs/firewall.md

 **Ports specified in `listening-port=`, `min-port=` and `max-port=` must be opened.**

 It is strongly recommended to set the `min-port=` and `max-port=` parameters which specifies the relay ports (all ports between this range must be open).
 Add the line `no-udp-relay` if you cannot open the UDP `min-port=` to `max-port=` port ranges, or the line `no-tcp-relay` if you cannot open the TCP `min-port=` to `max-port=` port ranges.
-Note that the `--no-udp-relay` argument may not be supported with web browsers and may lead to the TURN server not working.
+Note that the `no-udp-relay` option may not be supported with web browsers and may lead to the TURN server not working.

 The `cert=` and `pkey=` options are required for using TURN over TLS/DTLS, but are otherwise optional.
 They should lead to the certificate and the private key from a legitimate certificate authority such as [ZeroSSL](https://zerossl.com/features/acme/) or [Let's Encrypt](https://letsencrypt.org/getting-started/) with a valid hostname which resolves to the TURN server.